Deutsch4534/brightblock-dbid/README.md

 ## Purpose

-http://dbid.io "dBid" is a peer to peer decentralised marketplace and auction site built on using Blockstack with payments and provenance of assets on Bitcoin and Lightning.
+https://dbid.io "dBid" is a peer to peer marketplace and bidding site.

 ![Turn unused stuff into Bitcoin!](http://dbid.io/static/banner.png "Turn unused stuff into Bitcoin")